getsentry/sentry-javascript/packages/browser-utils/src/metrics/web-vitals/README.md

 ## Notable Changes from web-vitals library

-This vendored web-vitals library is meant to be used in conjunction with the `@sentry/tracing` `BrowserTracing` integration.
-As such, we made some changes to the original implementation:

-- logic around `BFCache` and multiple reports were removed from the library as our web-vitals only report once per pageload.
+This vendored web-vitals library is meant to be used in conjunction with the `@sentry/browser` `browserTracingIntegration`.
+As such, logic around `BFCache` and multiple reports were removed from the library as our web-vitals only report once per pageload.
-- emission for CLS logic was changed to emit on page hide (as previously) but also, when the `_sentry_start_navigation` event is emitted.

-Code we _added_ to the library is marged with a `// SENTRY-SPECIFIC-CHANGE` comment

 ## License